dinagr/frontend-nanodegree-mobile-portfolio-master/README.md

   updatePositions();
 });

-# Images
+#### Images

 minimizing the images in free websites

-# minimze the css files and part of the js files (the html files and the main.js file were not minimizes so the reviewer will be able to check them).
+### minimze the css files and part of the js files
+The html files and the main.js file were not minimizes so the reviewer will be able to check them.